Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Approximation Bias

-As a point of contrast, note that it is intuitive to expect that $\mathfrak{B}(\bx) \lesssim h^{p+1}$ pointwise in $\bx\in\B$, for small enough $h$, provided that the kinks on the boundary $\B$ are sufficiently far apart of each other relative to the bandwidth, and other regularity conditions hold.
-However, Theorem \ref{thm: Approximation Bias: Uniform Guarantee} demonstrates that, no matter how large the sample size is (i.e., how small the bandwidth is), there will always be a region near a kink of the boundary $\B$ where the misspecification bias of the distance-based local polynomial estimator $\widehat{\vartheta}(\bx)$ is at best of order $h$ (i.e., not of order $h^{p+1}$ as expected), regardless of the value of $p$.
-The problem arises because the boundary $\B$ changes non-smoothly, leading to a non-differentiable induced conditional expectation $\theta_{t,\bx}(r)$, as illustrated in Figure \ref{fig:fig-bias-inducedE}.
+As a point of contrast, one might expect that $\mathfrak{B}(\bx)\lesssim h^{p+1}$ pointwise in $\bx\in\B$ for sufficiently small bandwidth $h$, provided that kinks on the boundary are sufficiently separated relative to the bandwidth and other regularity conditions hold.
+However, Theorem \ref{thm: Approximation Bias: Uniform Guarantee} shows that, regardless of sample size (and hence bandwidth), there always exists a neighborhood of a boundary kink where the misspecification bias of $\widehat{\vartheta}(\bx)$ is at best of order $h$, independently of the polynomial order $p$.
+This phenomenon arises because nonsmooth changes in the geometry of $\B$ induce nondifferentiability in $\theta_{t,\bx}(r)$, as illustrated in Figure \ref{fig:fig-bias-inducedE}.

-On the other hand, if the boundary $\B$ is smooth enough, then a better misspecification (smoothing) bias can be established.
+When the boundary $\B$ is sufficiently smooth, sharper bias bounds can be obtained.

 \begin{thm}[Approximation Bias: Smooth Boundary] Suppose Assumption \ref{assump: DGP}(i)-(iii) and Assumptions \ref{assump: Kernel, Distance, and Boundary} hold, with $\d(\cdot,\cdot)$ the Euclidean distance.
 Let $h\to0$.